contactron/web-optimization-project/README.md

 Part 2: Optimize Frames per Second in pizza.html
  - Moved code to capture the amount of scrolling out of the loop that
  - Used transformX/Z functions to improve efficiency
+ - Moved pizza size dx and newwidth out of the for loop

 =====